H4CK3RD33P/Employee-Management-CRUD-Flask/README.md

 - get service ip using `kubectl get service emp-mgmt`
 - open browser and open `http://<ip>`

 ⚠️ WARNING: AWS EKS is not free there are hidden charges associated.
 So make sure to destroy the cluster after you are done using `eksctl delete cluster --name <cluster_name>`.
-Contact AWS Support if you're mistakenly charge and they will revert it
+Contact AWS Support if you're mistakenly charged and they will revert it

 <br>